antoniosmata/ToDoListApp/README.md

 - sort better by to be completed, in progress, and done.
 - reset their passwords

+Also,
-Also, when hovering over the cards in the dashboard, I would like to play with the color scheme there more as well.
+- when hovering over the cards in the dashboard, I would like to play with the color scheme
-I would like to add a calendar page to visually display due dates.
+- add a calendar page to visually display due dates
+- as the project grows, create folders for components and their corresponding css classes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->